listlessbird/poland-ai-ts-workshop/exercises/09-memory/09.4-semantic-recall-on-memories/explainer/readme.md

-Our final step here, now that we've implemented updating, deleting and adding memories, is to improve the way that we load memories, specifically trying to retrieve the most relevant memories for the current situation.
+Our final step here, now that we've implemented updating, deleting and adding memories, is to improve the way that we load memories.

+Our current implementation loads the entire memory database into the LLM.
+This is practical in the short-term, but will eventually hit a wall as our memory system grows.

+Instead, we should be able to quickly retrieve the most relevant memories for the current situation.

 Guess what?
-We've already done this.
+We already know everything we need to implement this.
 In this workshop, we've built a complex retrieval mechanism using BM25 and using Semantic Search.

 So I figure I'd show you the combination of the two systems as an explainer.

+## The Query Rewriter

-Inside our `POST` route now, we begin with a query rewriter:
+Inside our [`POST`](./api/chat.ts) route now, we begin with a query rewriter:

 ```ts
 const queryRewriterResult = await generateObject({